ZacSiegel/Capstone-travel-app/README.md

 Functionality updated for main page
 - Dark mode completed for app.
 Users can toggle between dark mode and light mode using a switch in the header
 - Implemented like functionality for places.
 When a user likes a restaurant, hotel or attraction, that place gets saved in local storage within the browser.
 The user can then view saved places using a switch labeled "liked places".

+12/08/22
+- Added .env file to protect API keys
+- Also added new styling for MUI switches to fit color theme